Costus spicatus

 Costus spicatus, also known as spiked spiralflag ginger or Indian head ginger, is a species of herbaceous plant in the Costaceae family (also sometimes placed in Zingiberaceae).

 Distribution

-Costus spicatus is native to the Caribbean (including Dominica, Guadeloupe, Hispaniola, Martinique, and Puerto Rico).
+Costus spicatus is native to some islands of the Caribbean (including Dominica, Guadeloupe, Hispaniola, Martinique, and Puerto Rico).
+There has been some confusion about the native range of Costus spicatus.
+Kew Botanical Gardens lists it as native to Mexico.
+It has been described as exotic or native to Cuba.
+Costus spicatus is possibly invasive in lower montane rainforests on Saint Lucia, where botanist Roger Graveson considers it to be an escaped exotic.

 Description

 Costus spicatus leaves grow to a length of approximately 1 ft and a width of approximately 4 in.
 It produces a short red cone, from which red-orange flowers emerge one at a time.
 In botanical literature, Costus woodsonii has often been misidentified as Costus spicatus.
+Costus spicatus is also similar in appearance to Costus scaber and Costus spiralis.

 Cultivation

 Costus spicatus will grow in full sun if it is kept moist.
 It reaches a maximum height of about 6 to 7 ft.

 Ecology

 Costus spicatus can develop a symbiotic partnership with certain species of ants (often only a single species of ant will be compatible).
 The ants are provided with a food source (nectar in C. spicatus flowers) as well as a place to construct a nest.
 In turn, the ants protect developing seeds from herbivorous insects.